 Refunds are based on the number of consecutive days from the first class day of the term until the official date of withdrawal or reduction in class load occurs.
 The official date is considered to be the date the student submits the withdrawal or change form to the registrar.
 A refund to a financial aid recipient is applied first to the student's financial aid source(s).
-The balance, if any, is remitted to the student.
+The balance, if any, is remitted to the student upon request.
 Financial aid recipients will, therefore, in all likelihood, not receive refunds.

-If the tuition and/or fees have not yet been paid, the portion normally not refunded is due and payable together with late fees.
-Failure to pay the non-refundable tuition and fees may result in transcript holds and may prevent registration in subsequent quarters.
+If the tuition and/or fees have not yet been paid, the portion normally not refunded is due, and payable together with late payment fees.
+Failure to pay the non-refunded tuition and fees will result in transcript holds, and will prevent registration in subsequent quarters.